The $K$-Theory of the Sphere with the Antipodal Involution: Introduction

 Then we obtain a self-adjoint unitary $Q_{d-1} \in C(S^{d-1}, M_n(\C))$ and a unitary $U_d \in C(S^{d}, M_n(\C))$ by

-Then the authors prove that the elements represent generators of the respective $K$-theory groups.
+Then it is proven in Proposition~1 of \cite{SBS} that the elements represent generators of the respective $K$-theory groups.

-We will describe a variation of this construction to obtain unitaries that represent the key generators of $KO_{d+2}(\fS^d) = \Z$ for all $d$.
+We will use a variation the construction of \cite{SBS} to obtain unitaries that represent the key generator $g_d \in KO_{d+2}(\fS^d) = \Z$ for all $d$.
 Of course, the construction will vary depending on the value of $d$ modulo $8$, because the symmetry that the unitary must satisfy varies depending on $d$.
-Our recipe will start with the Clifford generators $\Gamma_{1, d}, \dots \Gamma_{d,d}$ and then modify them to present a new set of Clifford generators $\Up_{1, d}, \dots \Up_{d,d}$ that has the symmetry properties needed to produce the correct unitary classed $Q_{d-1}\pr$ and $U_d\pr$ using the same formulas as in (\ref{QandU}) in the complex case.
-The generators $\Up_{1, d}, \dots \Up_{d,d}$ are equivalent to $\Gamma_{1, d}, \dots \Gamma_{d,d}$ by a unitary equivalence, when not considering extra symmetry structures that we will be paying attention to.
-So the complex $K$-theory elements $U$ and $Q$ are the same when using $\Up_{i,d}$ as when using $\Gamma_{i,d}$
+Our recipe will start with the Clifford generators $\Gamma_{1, d}, \dots \Gamma_{d,d}$ and then modify them to present a new set of Clifford generators $\Up_{1, d}, \dots \Up_{d,d}$ that has the symmetry properties needed to produce the correct unitary classed $Q_{d-1}\pr$ and $U_d\pr$ using the same formal expression as in (\ref{QandU}) in the complex case.
+When not considering extra symmetry structures associated with real $K$-theory, the generators $\Up_{1, d}, \dots \Up_{d,d}$ are equivalent to $\Gamma_{1, d}, \dots \Gamma_{d,d}$ by a unitary equivalence.
+So the complex $K$-theory elements $[U]$ and $[Q]$ are the same when using $\Up_{i,d}$ as when using $\Gamma_{i,d}$ in the formulas in (\ref{QandU}).